Pros and Cons of Hip Replacement

 • Improved Mobility and Functionality: Hip replacement can restore a patient’s ability to walk, climb stairs, and perform daily activities without discomfort.
 Most patients experience a dramatic improvement in mobility after surgery.

 • Long-Lasting Results: Modern hip implants are designed to last for many years.
-In many cases, the pros of total hip replacement include up to 20 or even 30 years of improved joint function, meaning that surgery could provide decades of pain-free living.
+In many cases, the pros and cons of total hip replacement include up to 20 or even 30 years of improved joint function, meaning that surgery could provide decades of pain-free living.

 • Enhanced Quality of Life: Overall, hip replacement surgery improves the quality of life by eliminating pain, enhancing mobility, and allowing patients to return to an active lifestyle.